pinout-xyz/Pinout.xyz/src/en/index.md

 ##Note for original Raspberry Pi Model "A" and "B" users

-Pinout was originally designed for the old 26-pin Raspberry Pi models, you'll see the outline of this original header displayed on the left in a slightly darker shade.
+Pinout was originally designed for the old 26-pin Raspberry Pi models.
 If you click a pin you'll see details of its BCM pin assignment on the original Rev 1 Pi.

 ##What do these numbers mean?